Matti Hagelberg

 Matti Hagelberg (born 1964 Kirkkonummi) is a Finnish comic book artist, illustrator, graphical designer and teacher.

+Education and Career

 He attended the University of Art and Design in Helsinki and achieved a Master of Arts degree.
 Hagelberg is the only famous Finnish author to use scratch cardboard as his medium and has won a Puupää hat award of the Finnish Comic Society in 1997.

 He is married to Katja Tukiainen with one child.